fankaidev/my-app-status/worklog/S08_admin_page.md

     - Added includeDeleted option to getProjects
     - Updated /api/projects endpoint to support include_deleted parameter
-    - Admin page shows all projects while main page shows only active ones [ ] Task 5: Add tests for new functionality
+    - Admin page shows all projects while main page shows only active ones [X] Task 5: Add tests for new functionality

-Would you like me to proceed with Task 5: Add tests for new functionality?
+    - Added tests for database operations (delete, restore, filtering)
+    - Added tests for API endpoints with authentication
+    - Added tests for error cases
+    - Improved test data mocking

+All tasks are now complete.
+The admin page feature is ready for review.